-If your business is in a legal dispute, it can use injunctions to stop the other side getting rid of assets, in the UK or elsewhere, or otherwise dealing with them in any way that might stop you enforcing your rights.
+If your business is in a legal dispute, you can use an injunction to stop the other side disposing of assets, in the UK or elsewhere, or otherwise dealing with them in any way that might stop you enforcing your rights.
 Find out when and how to get an injunction

-Businesses and individuals in a legal dispute can sometimes apply to the courts for injunctions to make the other side do something, or stop them doing something, on a temporary basis.
-The aim is usually to maintain the status quo so that neither side is disadvantaged pending settlement of a main dispute.
-Often, you can apply for an injunction before the trial of the main dispute - particularly if it will give you a tactical advantage if one is granted.
+Businesses and individuals in a legal dispute can sometimes apply to the courts for an injunction to make the other side do something, or to prevent them from doing something, on a temporary basis.
+The aim is usually to maintain the status quo so that neither side is disadvantaged pending settlement of a dispute.
+Often, you can apply for an injunction before the trial of the main dispute - particularly if it will give you a tactical advantage if an injunction is granted.

-In an emergency you can sometimes apply for an injunction without having to tell the other side - for example, where it would greatly increase the loss or damage to your business or interests if there was a delay, or where the other side is likely to do something to damage your case if they are given notice of the application.
+In an emergency, you can sometimes apply for an injunction without informing the other side - for example, where it would greatly increase the loss or damage to your business or interests if there was a delay, or where the other side is likely to do something to damage your case if they are given notice of the application.

 Types of injunction